 - Thirty-five psychedelic paintings of various sizes.

 I said the basement was empty, but that wasn’t quite true: against one wall there were a bunch of oil paintings of mandalas.
 These canvases were the oeuvre of an American artist named Jack Wise.
 Wise – who was originally from Iowa – moved up to British Columbia in the sixties after hearing about it from another artist, Toni Onley, whom he had met while living in Mexico.
 As a kid the Wises lived across the back alley from my dad’s house; I was friends with the oldest son, John.
-They later got divorced and my dad went out with his ex-wife, Mary, who looked a bit like Susan Sontag – tough and handsome, with grey streaks in her jet-black hair and an always smoking cigarette.
+They later got divorced and my dad went out with his ex-wife, Mary, who looked a bit like Susan Sontag – tough and handsome, with grey streaks in her jet-black hair and always smoking a cigarette.
 I don’t know why the paintings were in our basement, but I called Mary and she took them away.

 - A mass paperback edition of Red Dragon by Thomas Harris.